defdefred/IPv5/README.md

 48bits MAC address are now configurable on all equipment.

 # Proposal
-Lets use 48bits IP address and configure MAC address the same to suppress ARP overhead!
+Lets use 48bits IPv2 address and configure MAC address the same to suppress ARP overhead!

 0.0.x.x.x.x will be reserved for the legacy internet.
 It will allow IPv4 encapsulation for easy migration.

 IPv4 part of the network still work as before, with traditional MAC.

-Two IPv4 can communicate across an IPv5 Internet because routers just need to add or remove the 0.0. beginning of the address.
+Two IPv4 can communicate across an IPv2 Internet because routers just need to add or remove the 0.0. beginning of the address.

-IPv4 clients can't reach IPv5 only servers.
+IPv4 clients can't reach IPv2 only servers.

-IPv5 clients can't reach IPv4 only servers.
+IPv2 clients can't reach IPv4 only server.

 # Consequences

-if eth0 have IP `1.2.3.4.5.6`, then it's MAC address is `01:02:03:04:05:06`, no need to broadcast everybody `who-is 01:02:03:04:05:06`.
+if eth0 have IP `1.2.3.4.5.6`, then it's MAC address is `01:02:03:04:05:06`, no need to broadcast everybody `who is 01:02:03:04:05:06`.

 When you want to reach an IP outside you LAN, just send it to the routeur using its obvious MAC = IP.